CurtisAccelerate/ChatGPT-Local-Files/README.md

 ## 🔍 Overview

+⚠️ Caution: While extensive testing was conducted, this is a rapid AI genned codebase.
+Future chatgpt UI changes could easily cause breaking or unexpected changes.
+Always take care to protect critical files and work.

 This tool bridges ChatGPT with your local file system and terminal:

 - `path:` comments in code blocks map files to disk locations